mlochbaum/BQN/problems.md

 The directions of `⊏⊐` and so on were mainly chosen to line up with `∊`: the argument that indices apply to (that is, the one that is searched or selected from) corresponds to the open side of the function.
 I'd probably prefer new glyphs that don't have this sort of directionality, however.

-### Converting a function expression to a syntactic value is tricky
+### Converting a function expression to a subject is tricky
 You can name it, you can write `⊑⟨Expr⟩`, and if it doesn't use special names you can write `{Expr}`.
 All of these are at least a little awkward in reasonable cases.
 Should there be a dedicated syntax?
-Note that going the other way, from value to function, isn't too bad: the operator `{𝔽}` does it.
+Note that going the other way, from subject to function, isn't too bad: the modifier `{𝔽}` does it.

 ### Monadic argument corresponds to left for `/` and `⊔`
 Called dyadically, both functions shuffle cells of the right argument around, which is consistent with other selection-type functions.
 But the monadic case applies to what would be the left argument in the dyadic case.